DACC Syllabus Supplement

 Cell Phones: As a courtesy to your fellow classmates, it is important that you refrain from talking during lecture so that others can hear. iPods, CD players, beepers, etc. must be turned off during class.
 Cell phones are to be either turned off, put on vibrate, or on silent and should only be used during an extreme emergency.
 If your job requires that you be on call during class time, please speak with me at the beginning of the semester.

-Counseling Assistance: Student concerns can be addressed with the help of the counseling staff.
+Counseling Assistance: Student concerns can be addressed with the help of the counselors.
 Counselors are licensed by the State of New Mexico and are available by appointment to assist students with academic, personal and career concerns.
-Counselors are located in room DAMA-117 of the Student Services area, and appointments can be scheduled by calling (575) 527-7548.
+Counselors are located at the East Mesa Campus, DASR Room 104A or at Central Campus, DAMA Room 117, appointments can be scheduled by calling (575) 527-7548.
 More information regarding DACC counseling services can be found at: http://dacc.nmsu.edu/counseling/.

 Course Transferability: Find out how a course fits into your NMSU bachelor’s degree by consulting with your academic advisor or the academic department at NMSU that offers the degree.
 General education courses at NMSU/DACC can be identified by the G suffix.
 For more information, contact the DACC Academic Advising Center at (575) 528-7272 or visit with your advisor to see how this course transitions to NMSU.